EvgDubrovin/Data_Analyst_Simulator/1_dashboards/README.md

 # DASHBOARDS

-The initial task for data analysts in our startup - to answer the fundamental (but important) question - **"How many?"**
+The initial task for data analysts in our startup - to answer the fundamental (but important) question - **"HOW MANY?"**

 ## 1) News Feed Dashboards